Azure Firewall forced tunneling

 Forced tunneling configuration

-Within this configuration, the AzureFirewallSubnet can now include routes to any on-premises firewall or NVA to process traffic before it's passed to the Internet.
+When the Firewall Management NIC is enabled, the AzureFirewallSubnet can now include routes to any on-premises firewall or NVA to process traffic before it's passed to the Internet.
 You can also publish these routes via BGP to AzureFirewallSubnet if Propagate gateway routes is enabled on this subnet.

 For example, you can create a default route on the AzureFirewallSubnet with your VPN gateway as the next hop to get to your on-premises device.
 Or you can enable Propagate gateway routes to get the appropriate routes to the on-premises network.